JuliaML/TableTransforms.jl/README.md

 Below are a few transforms that you can contribute:

-- [ ] Standardadization of column names
+- [ ] Standardization of column names
 - [ ] Imputation of missing entries
 - [ ] ...any transform that is useful